martinebl/antler/README.md

 # Antler: A python tool for automatically generating prompt injections

-*ANalytical Tool for evaluating Large language model Efficiency in Repelling  malicious instructions*
+*ANalytical Tool for evaluating Llm Efficiency in Repelling  malicious instructions*

 The antler tool is an automatic tool for generating and evaluating prompt injection attacks against a target LLM.
 It is designed to aid LLM red teamers test models and applications.